mahesh-1981/Rest-API-BooksData/README.md

 ## project Explanation

-In this project
+In this project 4 Layers are there namely.

-I created 4 Layers.

 <pre>
 <b>(i) Model</b> :  This layer contains business logic <br>